 page last edited on 28 January 2017

-Product class attributes are attributes that are configured on the level of a specific product class and can be assigned to any product belonging to this product class - like attributes for the product class “Apparel”.
+- product class attributes, i.e. attributes that are configured on the level of a specific product class or group of products, like attributes for the product class “Apparel”.

-When you decide to set up some attributes for a product, you need to consider what product properties may be important to buyers and to decide whether these properties are characteristic only of this particular product or of some other products in your store as well.
+When you decide to set up some attributes for a product, you need to consider what product properties may be important to buyers and to decide whether these properties are specific only to this particular product or to some other products in your store as well.
 This will help you to decide which type of attribute you will need to configure.